evilbream/TG_adder_with_proxy/README.md

 #### Device model, system and app version for each account
 If u want u may add device model, system and app version in system_model_app_versions.txt or even replace existing lines

-### Errors n questions
-If u have any questions or errors feel free to text me

 * Telegram - [malevolentkid](https://t.me//malevolentkid)